LleeMcD/UFOs/README.md

 ![Filter_all](https://github.com/LleeMcD/UFOs/blob/main/static/images/Filter_all.png)

 ## Summary
-The new website has some great functionality but there are some shortcomings:
+The new website has some great functionality but there are shortcomings:
 - The source data is not current.
 - The filter term(s) must be exact to retrieve the results.
 - Default filter values are not necessary.